Neeraja-Kanna/Neeraja-Kanna/README.md

 # Hi, I'm Neeraja Kanna 👋

 Welcome to my GitHub profile!
-I'm a highly motivated Final-year AI and ML student with a strong foundation in programming, data science, data structures, and algorithms.
-I am eager to contribute to innovative projects and learn from industry leaders through internship opportunities.
+I'm a Final-year AI and ML student with a strong foundation in programming, data science, data structures, and algorithms.
+I am eager to contribute to innovative projects.
+Everyday is a new day to learn so many amazing things, excited to see what's in the future store..

-## 🚀 Objective
-Highly motivated Final-year AI and ML student with strong skills in programming, Data Science, Data Structures, and Algorithms.
-Eager to contribute to innovative projects and learn from industry leaders through an internship opportunity.

 ## 🎓 Education
-**BTech in AI & ML**, Swarnandhra College of Engineering and Technology, Narsapur
+**BTech in AI & ML**, Swarnandhra College of Engineering and Technology, Narsapur, AP, India
 *CGPA: 9.42* | *Expected 2025*
-*AP, India*

 Relevant Coursework:
 - Computing in Python, Java
 - Data Structures and Algorithms